Help Keep Your School Safe: Contact 811 Before You Dig

 Be aware of signs you may see, hear or smell when there is a leak.

-[1] Some persons may not be able to smell the odor because they have a diminished sense of smell, olfactory fatigue (normal, temporary inability to distinguish an odor after prolonged exposure to it), a temporary loss of smell due to COVID-19, or because the odor is being masked or hidden by other odors that are present, such as cooking, damp, musty or chemical odors.
+[1] Some persons may not be able to smell the odor because they have a diminished sense of smell, olfactory fatigue (normal, temporary inability to distinguish an odor after prolonged exposure to it), a temporary loss of smell due to a respiratory illness or another physical condition, or because the odor is being masked or hidden by other odors that are present.
 In addition, certain pipeline and soil conditions can cause odor fade (the loss of odorant so that it is not detectable by smell).

 Emergency Preparedness Resources

-Ensure you are prepared to quickly respond and protect students, staff and facilities.
-Learn more about emergency preparedness.
+Ensure you are prepared to quickly respond and protect students, staff, and facilities.
+Learn More

 Pipeline Markers and Maps

-One in every 20 schools in the United States is located within a half mile of a petroleum or high-pressure natural gas transmission pipeline or above ground pipeline facility.
+One in every 20 schools in the United States is located within a half‑mile of a petroleum or high‑pressure natural gas transmission pipeline or an above‑ground pipeline facility.

-Pipeline markers indicate only the approximate, not exact, location of buried pipelines.
-Markers also do not indicate the depth or number of pipelines in the area.
-These yellow markers display the pipeline operator's name and a phone number to call in case of emergency.
+Pipeline markers indicate only the approximate — not exact — location of buried pipelines.
+Pipeline markers also do not indicate the depth or number of pipelines in the area.
+These yellow markers display the pipeline operator’s name and a phone number to call in case of an emergency.

 Find pipelines or use the National Pipeline Mapping System.